Volcano tourism erupts on La Palma | DW | 29.10.2021

 Getting so much attention from the media is new for the small island, but volcanic eruptions are not.
 There have been three in the last 70 years: in 1949, 1971 and now.
 Such information is shared with participants in the new volcano tours taking place in the south of the island.
 These tours have sprung up since the eruptions this September.
 Isla Bonita Tours and Getholiday were the first companies to offer them.
 Now, other tour operators are following suit.
 In fact, so many tourists are interested in visiting the area of volcanic activity, known as the "Cumbre Vieja," that tour operators are even helping one another.

 The clear starry sky of La Palma ensures that the view of the hissing red volcano from a church in the small town of Tajuya is particularly impressive on the evening DW visited.
-No one can get to close to the fiery pit — the safety of every tourist is a priority for the island's government.
-After all, there is a lot at stake should something go wrong.
+No one can get too close to the fiery pit — the safety of every tourist is a priority for the island's government.
 During Weber's evening tour, there is a heavy police presence ensuring that no unauthorized person enters the security zone put in place around the crater.

 Jonas Pérez, head of Isla Bonita Tours, becomes a tourist himself for a short time during the volcanic eruption